jackcompton94/restaurant-picker/README.md

 # Purpose
-Simple Command Line Tool that helps my girlfriend and I figure out what we're supposed to eat when cooking is the last thing we wanna do
+A Command Line Tool that helps my girlfriend and I figure out what we're supposed to eat when cooking is the last thing we wanna do

 ![My Image](https://github.com/jackcompton94/restaurant-picker/blob/68843d649efa7553db675e22706aea2a9479220b/Screenshot%202023-01-09%20at%208.27.39%20PM.png)